mozilla-mobile/firefox-tv/README.md

 Android TV emulator, the behavior is different from Fire TV's and should not be relied upon.

-When using an emulator, you can press `cmd+m` to simulate a menu button press.
+If using an emulator, we recommend the Android TV device image: either 720p or 1080p is fine.
+You can press `cmd+m` to simulate a menu button press.

 ### Pre-push hooks
 To reduce review turn-around time, we'd like all pushes to run tests locally.
 We'd